PuddletownDesign/puddlejumper/readme.md

 ##Closing

-Get in touch if you have any question or are interested in contributing to this!
+Get in touch if you have any question or are interested in contributing to this.
+Or just fork away.
+Just be sure to keep the license files.